 After Evasi0n, the jailbreak scene is vibrant again.
 In fact, it's so dynamic that I guess some of the users have had a heart-attack due to all the excitement around the scene.
 While millions of users have jailbroken their devices many times before and rely heavily on Cydia and Cydia applications, there are also the newbies who are entirely new to the scene.

 Maybe you just jailbroke your iPhone/iPad/iPod Touch and want to know more about Cydia?
 Technically speaking, you learn by doing.
 So I'd suggest that you just dive right in and start exploring things in Cydia, like those fantastic Cydia apps.
 However, ironically, Cydia is not like the App Store although it's really a store for all jailbreak apps, tweaks, themes, and settings.

 You can completely change the look and functionality of your iPhone!So where do we really start?
 What's Cydia?
 Why is it so important?
 And how can you actually make the best use of Cydia apps?

 We'll look at those things so you can get started with all of it right away.

 What is Cydia?
 What is Cydia Used for?

 Think of Cydia like the App Store.
 In the App Store, you find all the apps that Apple approves to be listed on the App Store.
 Cydia is pretty much the App Store for all apps, tweaks, settings and features that Apple doesn't / wouldn't allow on the App Store.

 Or better!
 Cydia is like Google!
-You can find almost all the wonderful tweaks and apps that you won't find on the App Store, here.
-Yeah that should be it.
+You can find almost all the excellent tweaks and apps that you won't find on the App Store, here.
+Yeah, that should be it.
 Cydia is like Google for jailbreakers.